cooper/evented-object/README.md

 **Removed** in version 2.9.
 Use `->register_event()` instead.

-## Event objects
+## Event fire objects

-Event objects are passed to all callbacks of an EventedObject (unless the `silent` parameter was specified.)
-Event objects contain information about the event itself, the callback, the caller of the event, event data, and more.
+Event fire objects are passed to all callbacks of an EventedObject (unless the `silent` parameter was specified.)
+Event fire objects contain information about the event itself, the callback, the caller of the event, event data, and more.

-Event objects replace the former values stored within the EventedObject itself.
+Event fire objects replace the former values stored within the EventedObject itself.
 This new method promotes asynchronous event firing.

-Event objects are specific to each firing.
+Event fire objects are specific to each firing.
 If you fire the same event twice in a row, the event object passed to the callbacks the first time will not be the same as the second time.
-Therefore, all modifications made by the event object's methods apply only to the callbacks remaining in this particular fire.
+Therefore, all modifications made by the event fire object's methods apply only to the callbacks remaining in this particular fire.
 For example, `$event->cancel($callback)` will only cancel the supplied callback once.
 The next time the event is fired, that cancelled callback will be called regardless.